gnat/surreal/README.md

   * Use `camelCase` (Javascript) or `snake_case` (Python, Rust, PHP, Ruby, SQL, *CSS*).

 ### 🤔 Why use `me()` / `any()` instead of `$()`
-* 💡 We solve the classic jQuery code bloat problem: Am I getting 1 element or an array of elements?
+* 💡 Solves the classic jQuery bloat problem: Am I getting 1 element or an array of elements?
   * `me()` is guaranteed to return 1 element (or first found, or null).
   * `any()` is guaranteed to return an array (or empty array).
   * No more checks = you write less code.
 Bonus: Code reads more like self-documenting english.